AyeshaFarrukh/Data-Engineering-Projects/ETL-Airflow-Traffic-Data-Pipeline/README.md

 # 🚦 ETL Airflow Traffic Data Pipeline

 ## 🧩 Problem Statement
-National highways experience growing congestion due to fragmented toll data systems — each operator maintains traffic records in different file formats (CSV, TSV, and fixed-width text).
+National highways experience growing congestion due to fragmented toll data systems; each operator maintains traffic records in different file formats (CSV, TSV, and fixed-width text).
 As a Data Engineer, the goal is to design an **automated ETL pipeline using Apache Airflow** that:
 - Extracts data from multiple file formats
 - Transforms and consolidates the datasets into a unified structure